DavyJonesLocker/postgres_ext/CONTRIBUTING.md

 8. Follow Tim Pope's [model for git commit messages](http://tbaggery.com/2008/04/19/a-note-about-git-commit-messages.html).
 This will make it much easier to generate change logs and navigate through the logs

-Plase note that you must adhere to each of the above mentioned rules.
+Please note that you must adhere to each of the aforementioned rules.
 Failure to do so will result in an immediate closing of the pull request.
 If you update and rebase the pull request to follow the guidelines your pull request will be re-opened and considered for